In this no-code tutorial, you'll learn how to automatically generate AI voiceover videos using ElevenLabs' text-to-speech API, Creatomate, and Zapier.

 ElevenLabs provides several options for creating AI voice overs.
 To simplify this tutorial, we'll use an existing voice from their library.
 But if you prefer, you can also design a voice or clone your own voice.

-Note: Another option is to go with one of the premade voices.
+Note: Another option is to choose a pre-made voice directly in the template editor, which we’ll cover in the next step.
 You can listen to a sample under Speech Synthesis in your ElevenLabs dashboard.

-Let's click Voices in your sidebar, then switch to Voice Library:
+Let's click Voices in your sidebar, then go to Library:

-There is only one thing left to do in ElevenLabs before we can move forward.
-If you want to connect Creatomate to ElevenLabs, you'll need an API key.
-To get the ElevenLabs API key, click on My Account in the bottom left corner, and then click Profile + API key:
+There’s just one more step to complete in ElevenLabs before we can move forward.
+To connect Creatomate with ElevenLabs, you’ll need an API key.
+To create one, click My Account in the bottom-left corner, then select API Keys:

 Log in to your Creatomate account or create a free account if you haven't already.